johnedquinn/wiki-test/.wiki/general/Home.md

 # License

 This project is licensed under the Apache-2.0 License.
-Please see our [LICENSE](https://github.com/partiql/partiql-lang-kotlin/blob/main/LICENSE) here.
+Please see our official [LICENSE](https://github.com/partiql/partiql-lang-kotlin/blob/main/LICENSE) here.